• Skip to primary navigation

 Bacon bits with green beans.

-Delicious green beans with bacon and garlic is a perfect vegetable side dish.
+Delicious green beans with bacon and garlic are a perfect vegetable side dish.

 Green beans with bits of bacon in a white bowl.